uzzielperez/uzzielperez.github.io/_posts/2020-04-11-Quarantine-Diary-in-a-nearly-Parallel-Universe-2.md

 Possible Response C: How is your arm?

 I actually did C. I thought it was stupid but had the right intention.
-So maybe I made the right choice but maybe had the wrong effect (of seemingly objectifying her).
+So maybe I made the right choice but maybe had the wrong effect.
 But then again, another friend of mine suggested a better one.
 I will try that next time.

 ### Day 35